guhilling/citi-workshop-20201102/4.3.0-DEV/workshop/modules/module-02-postinstallation/02-postinstallation-logging.md

 As noted above, we install ElasticSearch using ephemeral storage only in this chapter.
 Adding persistent storage is described in Storage chapter.
 Note you can install ElasticSearch with persistent storage when cominbing the information of Storage chapter with this basic installation approach.

 Create a CRD for logging (for example, cust-resource-def-logging.yaml) to subscribe a Namespace to an Operator.
-We initially leave the storage definition empty to rollout ElasticSearch with ephemeral storage and add storage later on.
+We initially leave the storage definition empty (storage: {}) to rollout ElasticSearch with ephemeral storage and add storage later on.

 > Note: We rollout only 2 ElasticSearch replicas on 2 nodes and configure ElasticSearch for a minimal memory requests (2GB rather than the default 16 GB) due to the available resources in our workshop environment.